-Data for 2021, the most recent year that year-end figures are available, indicates in-place employment in Emporia to be 153.2% of the total Emporia employment.
+Data for 2022, the most recent year that year-end figures are available, indicates at-place employment in Emporia to be 151.7% of the total Emporia employment.
 This means that Emporia has more employed persons coming to the city from other cities/counties for work (daytime employment) than those who both live and work there.